ECE-Engineer/SCP-Secret-Laboratory-Game-Plugins/README.md

 Game Tag: CK

 --------
-If you are using sections code from this repository that are clearly written by me, please give proper credit!
+If you are using this plugin, the ideas behind this version of 999-x for your own plugin or are simply using sections of code from this repository that are clearly written by me, please give proper credit!
 Many Thanks!